 and their value is another nested array which itself usually contains one showItem as key and a list of comma-separated field names which should emerge at the Input Form.
 An example of the table

 'types' => [ '0' => ['showitem' => 'hidden,status,name,address;;1;;description,contacts,offers,administrator'], ],

 Even though the behavior and the appearance of the table fields are configured in up in the input form.
-This spares the trouble you would have when commenting out just be hidden, or the overall order of the Input Form’s table fields should be
+This prevents trouble when commenting out just be hidden, or the overall order of the Input Form’s table fields should be

 The behaviour and the appearance of a field may be altered through several additional parameters - as well as with the field